Ryan Grassmann, M.A., LPC

 My Ideal Client

-My clients consist of a broad demographic range.
-I treat people on an individual, group, and relationship basis.
-I treat those in professional careers, or who are students, and those that are seeking employment.
-I treat people that identify anywhere on the gender, racial, and sexual preference spectrum.
-I treat people who feel like it's time to move closer to their full potential, who are ready to collaborate and trust in the process.
-In most simple terms; I treat people before symptoms.
+My clients occupy a broad demographic space.
+I treat people on an individual, group, and relationship basis here in my office and via telehealth.
+I work best with those that desire to build a safe and reliable working relationship.
+My clients are invited to view me as a helper; a life agent.
+I treat people that identify anywhere on the gender, racial, and sexual spectrum.
+I treat people who sense that it's time to take action, who are ready to collaborate with a therapist that they can trust.

 My Approach to Helping